Melanie, the narrator of my novel TIME TELLS, writes of being a child and going to the theatre with her mother:

 But in the real world, of course, everything is much less straightforward.

-TIME TELLS is about those blurred boundaries between truth and delusion and about the psychological games that people play.
+TIME TELLS is about those blurred boundaries between truth and delusion, between the way things are and the way we'd like them to be.
 I started with a few characters and a skeleton of a plot, not really sure how the various narratives would come together, and I gave myself a few surprises along the way.

 TIME TELLS, published by New Generation Publishing, is available as a paperback and e-book edition from Amazon.